george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 65 : Dec 3, 2018

+**Today's Progress**: Working on a function to make all images the same size while keeping the aspect ratio for the Handwriting Recognition project, already have a function to do it but it is not keeping the aspect ratio.

+**Thoughts**: OpenCV is giving some errors, probably because the two images I want to add together are not the same shape.
+Looks like I need to work with a cv2 function called copyMakeBorder

 ## Day 64 : Dec 2, 2018

 **Today's Progress**: Continuing with Fully-Convolutional Neural Networks.
 Yesterday graduated from the Computer Vision Nanodegree.
 Working on the handwriting recognition project, pre-processing images to extract characters and find where the next word starts.